 Magic Kingdom and Animal Kingdom are especially strong parks at the moment and ones that we recommend spending multiple days in.
 Epcot and Hollywood Studios are undergoing some large projects currently but are still worth visiting.
 Epcot, specifically, is a wonderful idea for a theme park and World Showcase is one of the more appealing parts of Disney World.
 Here is our guide to how many days we recommend at each Disney Park.

 With Disney World being in Orlando, you may have other places on your itinerary.
 Universal Orlando is home to the incredible Wizarding World of Harry Potter and worth a visit if you are a Harry Potter fan or love theme parks.
-There are many beach towns with in a couple of hours drive as well as cruises that you could tack on to a trip to Florida.
+There are many beach towns within a couple of hours drive as well as cruises that you could tack on to a trip to Florida.
 These interests will differ for each family but there is certainly no shortage of things to do outside of Disney World.
-With that said, we have not experienced anything in that state that we enjoy more.
+With that said, we have not experienced anything in that state that we enjoy more than the actual resort.

 Where to Stay?